orwell96/ts2-fork/README.md

 # TS2-Fork - Train Signalling Simulation

+## State of this repo

+The application in this repository, on the current state, is ts2 0.6 fixed up so that it is usable.
+If you want, you can take this as a somewhat working simulation game.
+However, it has some quirks right now, especially that single-track entries/exit points can not be defined.
+I also have gained some new feature ideas.
+Furthermore, the current software architecture is horrible.
+I have started working on an architecture rework.
+The results of this will be published in a new repository, probably on notabug.org, under a new name.
+Development will continue there.
+If you find a bug with this version, feel free to file a bug report.
+However, please don't suggest new features.

 ## Motivation of this fork

 This is a fork of the 0.6 version of http://github.com/ts2/ts2 created by npiganeau.
 0.6 was the last version before the "New Arch" was implemented, where the actual simulation was split off into a simulation server written in Go.
 The project is pretty dead since 2019, and this is an attempt to revive it and continue development.